 Disneyland may be Anaheim’s biggest attraction, but the city’s large convention center and professional hockey and baseball teams also draw a significant number of visitors each year.
 Whatever your reason for visiting, be sure to book in at one of our pick of the best hotels.

-The newest of the Disney hotels, Grand Californian Hotel & Spa is the most luxurious Anaheim hotel option, although it comes with a matching price tag.
-With its own entrance to the California Adventure Park, it’s an ideal option for those looking to maximize their time spent at the Disneyland parks.
-There’s even an option to go for a two-mile power walk through the park at 6 a.m. before it opens.
-The rooms are designed with that Disney attention-to-detail and each have a mural above the bed of an orange tree with Chip ‘n Dale hiding in the branches.
+The newest of the Disney hotels, Grand Californian Hotel & Spa is the most luxurious Anaheim hotel option, with a matching price tag.
+With its own entrance to the California adventure park, it’s ideal for those looking to maximize their mouse experience: there’s even an option to go for a 2-mi (3-km) power-walk through the park at 6am before it opens.
+The rooms are designed with that Disney attention to detail and above the bed, each has a mural of an orange tree with Chip ‘n Dale hiding in the branches.
 There are also several outdoor pools that cater to kids and adults.
-The Redwood pool is replete with a 90-foot-long water slide, while the Mariposa pool has a whirlpool spa as well as private cabanas available for rent.
+The Redwood pool is replete with a 90-ft (27-m) water slide, while the Mariposa pool has a whirlpool spa as well as private cabanas available for rent.

-Hotel Indigo Anaheim’s location is ideal for both business travelers and Disneyland tourists.
-It’s about a 15-minute walk to both Disneyland and the Convention Center.
-The Anaheim Garden Walk, an outdoor shopping and dining area, is also adjacent to the hotel.
-One of IHG’s boutique hotels, Hotel Indigo has a modern vibe throughout its 104 rooms.
+Hotel Indigo Anaheim’s location is ideal for both business travelers and Disneyland visitors.
+It’s about a 15-minute walk to both Disneyland and the convention center.
+The Anaheim GardenWalk, an outdoor shopping and dining area, is also adjacent to the hotel.
+One of IHG’s boutique hotel brands, Hotel Indigo has a modern vibe throughout its 104 rooms.
 It also contains a pool and fitness center.